DefectDojo/django-DefectDojo/docs/content/en/contributing/branching-model.md

 The DefectDojo team aims to meet the following cadence:

-- Minor releases at leasts once a month on the first Tuesday of the month
+- Minor releases at least once a month on the first Monday of the month
-- Patch/Bugfix releases every Friday
+- Patch/Bugfix releases every Monday
 - Security releases can come at any time.

 In doubt, GitHub Actions are the source of truth.
 The releases are semi-automated right now, with a DefectDojo maintainer proceeding with each major step in the release.
 The steps for a regular release are: